1) Magic Johnson, Lakers, 1980

 7) Tom Heinsohn, Celtics, 1957

-Thanks to some routinely shrewd maneuvering from Red Auerbach, the Celtics came away with by far the two best players in the 1956 draft class (in fact, they arguably wound up with the third best as well in K.C.
+Thanks to some routinely shrewd maneuvering from Red Auerbach, the Celtics came away with by far the two best players in the 1956 draft class (they arguably wound up with the third best as well in K.C.
 Jones, who joined the roster two years later after serving a tour of duty in the U.S. Army).
-Heinsohn, a combo forward out of Holy Cross whom the Celtics selected with their territorial pick, had the bigger regular season impact, averaging 16.2 points and 9.8 rebounds per game and earning Rookie of the Year honors.
-Meanwhile, Russell missed the first third of the season due to a commitment to the U.S. national team (he dominated the 1956 Olympics in Melbourne) but transformed not just the Celtics but the NBA as a whole as soon as he joined the roster.
-While Heinsohn was Boston’s leading scorer in the 1957 postseason that ended with the franchise’s first championship, Russell was the real difference maker.
-I mean, there’s a reason the Finals MVP trophy is named after the guy.
+Heinsohn was a territorial pick from nearby Holy Cross and had the biggest regular season impact, averaging 16.2 points per game and earning Rookie of the Year.
+Russell missed the first third of the season to participate in the 1956 Olympics in Melbourne but slowly transformed the Celtics during his rookie campaign.
+Heinsohn was Boston’s leading scorer in the 1957 postseason but Russell was the difference maker.
 He averaged a mind boggling 19.6 rebounds per game and set the pace repeatedly with his commanding defensive presence.
 When the veteran back court duo Bob Cousy and Bill Sharman struggled in game seven of the 1957 Finals against the Hawks (shooting a combined 5-of-40 from the field), Russell and Heinsohn combined for 56 points and 55 rebounds to lead Boston to victory.

 8) Kawhi Leonard, Spurs, 2012

-Though their core trio of Tim Duncan, Manu Ginobili, and Tony Parker was still intact, the Spurs dynasty looked effectively finished in 2011.
-The four championship banners hanging from the rafters of the AT&T Center seemed like a distant memory already when San Antonio was swept out of the Conference Semifinals by the Suns in 2010 and then stunned as a #1 seed in the Conference Quarterfinals by the Grizzlies in 2011.
+Four years removed from their last title, the Spurs dynasty looked effectively finished after a stunning 2011 first round upset against the Grizzlies as a #1 seed.
 General manager R.C.
-Buford took a calculated risk on draft day in 2011, trading promising young guard George Hill for the rights to mysterious prospect Leonard.
-A physical marvel with undeniable defensive potential, Leonard still worried NBA front offices due to his perceived lack of offensive skill.
-His rookie season started slow but he thrived down the stretch after getting inserted into the starting lineup replacing the traded Richard Jefferson.
-Turns out, having a demonic defensive presence at the wing, like a supercharged version of franchise legend Bruce Bowen, was exactly the jolt of electricity the Spurs needed.
+Buford took a calculated risk on draft day, trading promising young guard George Hill for the rights to Leonard, a physical marvel with a perceived lack of offensive skill.
+His rookie season started slow but he thrived down the stretch after getting inserted into the starting lineup and it turns out having a demonic defensive presence at the wing was exactly the jolt of electricity the Spurs needed.
 Leonard averaged just 8.6 points and 5.9 rebounds per game in the 2012 postseason but his shutdown defense proved vital as the Spurs returned to the Conference Finals for the first time in four years.
-One year later, he was a key presence on a Finals team and in his third season, Leonard was Finals MVP as the Spurs dynasty added a fifth title trophy.
+Two years later, Leonard earned Finals MVP as the Spurs dynasty added a fifth title trophy.

 9) Marques Johnson, Bucks, 1978